Factors That Can Affect The Laboratory Tests

 Fig: Factors That Can Affect The Laboratory Tests

 Can the test be done quickly or the patient should prepare in some way, for example, fasting?
-Is patient taking any drugs which may affect the results, for example: taking antibiotics before faecal antigen test for Helicobacter pylori?
+Is the patient taking any drugs which may affect the results, for example: taking antibiotics before the fecal antigen test for Helicobacter pylori?
 Does the test need to be performed at a certain period?

 - For antibodies after Seroconversion?

-- A test result that is returning from the lab will basically cover a threshold value or reference guide on the basis of guidelines.
+- A test result that is returning from the lab will basically cover a threshold value or reference guide based on guidelines.

 - On paper, this result doesn’t represent the significance of the test, which is applicable only when all the factors have been considered for the patient.

 Here’s the general overview of concepts to help clinicians to consider different factors which can influence the interpretation of results.
-If you don’t know how a test can be affected by specific factor identified by you, it is important to discuss with lab first.
+If you don’t know how a test can be affected by specific factors identified by you, it is important to discuss it with the lab first.